Download 3DGS Render Addon:

 The Export 3DGS or Export Points For 3DGS buttons will apply all modifiers, colour edits and 3DGS Transforms on the active object.
 An export window will then be opened.
 Select your file path, name your object and hit Export PLY.

-If you want to apply the transforms correctly while editing – there will be a new button added to the Ctrl+A menu.
+If you want to apply the transforms correctly while editing – there will be a new button added to the Ctrl+A and Export menus.
 Apply 3DGS Transforms and Colour.

 Pressing this will apply all 3DGS modifiers on the object, Including the 3DGS Render modifier.